imageio/imageio-freeimage/README.md

 ## Why ImageIO FreeImage

 Based on discussions over at ImageIO's main repository, we have decided to spin out the FreeImage plugin.
-This was done for two reasons
+This was done for several reasons

 1. It is/was unclear how permissible the FreeImage license is, how exactly it interacts with BSD (ImageIO's license), and what that means for downstream users